 - A written reflection and presentation are expected upon completion of the project.

-- Receipt logs, written reflections, presentations, and unspent funds are due to International Student Programs by early September.
+- Receipt logs, written reflections, presentations, and unspent funds are due by the due date stipulated by the grant administrators in International Student Programs.

 - Durable goods that can be used beyond the time period of the project (such as a camera, laptop, voltage converter, etc.).